darrylwest/node-messaging-commons/README.md

 The messaging API provides methods to create a message service hub to run on a specified port with a designated hub name.
 The API provides methods to create server-side message producers and consumers.
 There are also support libraries that can be used to create message producers and consumers in the browser.

-The message hub is configurable through any javascript object, but may come from an external json file.
+The message hub is configurable through any javascript object, but may come from an external JSON file.

 A minimal implementation looks like this: